Skip to main content

 File Expiration

-You must have administrator access to a folder to configure a folder's retention settings.
+You must have administrator access to a folder to configure a folder's expiration settings.
 To enable file expiration, you must supply the path and the number of days that files will be stored before they are automatically deleted.
 You may also choose to apply the rule only to the files in the folder and not to any of its subfolders.

 The File Expiration setting only affects files, so your folder structure will be left intact.